spear-sim/spear/docs/content_guidelines.md

 # Content Guidelines

-These guidelines roughly follow the conventions established in the `StarterContent` scenes that ship with the Unreal Engine.
-That being said, we tailor these conventions to fit our use case where it makes sense to do so.
+These guidelines roughly follow the conventions established in the `StarterContent` scenes that ship with the Unreal Engine, but we tailor the conventions to fit our use case where it makes sense to do so.

 ## Outliner